Indian Residential Schools National Monument (First Nations, Métis and Inuit)

 Survivor-led Steering Committee

-At the end April 2022 a Survivor-led Steering Committee was established to oversee the monument project through to its completion.
-It will oversee the implementation of the guiding vision established by the 2019 Workshop, ensuring the project remains grounded in Indigenous values.
-The Committee will also provide advice and guidance on such matters as site selection, the design competition process, and the development of educational content and programming.
+At the end April 2022 a Survivor-led Steering Committee was established to oversee the Monument project through to its completion, ensuring the project remains grounded in Indigenous values.
+During the Steering Committee’s initial term, members selected the site and defined the vision and objectives for the Monument.

 The Site

-The site selected by the Steering Committee is on the ancestral lands of the Anishinabe Algonquin Nation on the west side of Parliament Hill.
-The site is highly visible in the heart of downtown Ottawa.
+The site was selected by the Steering Committee with the permission of the Algonquin Anishinabeg Nation.
+The site is on the ancestral lands of the Algonquin Nation on the west side of Parliament Hill and is highly visible in the heart of downtown Ottawa.

 Name of the Monument